 Telephone devices are available for patients who are deaf, hearing impaired and speech impaired (TTY/TDD).

 We offer free wireless internet access to patients and visitors at all of our locations.

-Most patients leave the hospital before 11:00 AM.
+Discharge Times: Most patients leave the hospital before 11 am.